RafalTopolnicki/MLforMagneticAnisotropyEnergy/README.md

 ## Notebooks & script to Reproduce Results
 The main directory includes the `code/TrainModels.py` script, which can be run to reproduce all the paper's main results.
-Such a script is required by OceanCode.
 This script is a 1:1 copy of the [TrainModels.ipynb](code/TrainModels.ipynb) notebook.
-You can use one or another, but for a better experience, we recommend using a notebook (it is possible to execute the notebook inside the OceanCode capsule)
+You can use one or another, but for a better experience, we recommend using a notebook

 The main directory includes the following notebooks:
 * [TrainModels.ipynb](code/TrainModels.ipynb): Reproduces the main results in the manuscript: